 SECTION 6.
 The Treasurer shall keep all books, records and instruments belonging to the association, co-sign all contracts with the President, instruments and documents (except as provided in Article VI Section 3) as may be required, and safely keep all money, property and such other things of value belonging to this association.
 The Treasurer shall systematically keep financial records and make reports of the financial standing of the association to the Board of Directors and meetings of the members as may be required.

 SECTION 7.
-The President shall appoint an audit committee consisting of three non Board members who shall review the books of the Treasurer 20 days prior to the annual meeting and report to the Board of Directors at least 3 days prior to the annual meeting.
+The President shall appoint an audit committee consisting of three members who shall review the books of the Treasurer at least 20 days prior to the annual meeting and report to the Board of Directors at least 3 days prior to the annual meeting.